neeraj-t11/Prediction-of-success-of-a-restaurant-using-the-zomato-dataset/README.md

 *   Accuracy

 This notebook compares the following machine learning models on the above dataset:
-LogisticRegression, Naive Bayes, RandomForest, Decision Tree, KNN.
+LogisticRegression, Naive Bayes, RandomForest, Decision Tree and KNN.